mnurzia/frhdtools/README.rst

 .. figure:: https://raw.githubusercontent.com/maxmillion18/frhdtools/master/images/example5/gravity.gif
    :alt: Gravity!

-Honestly, I think that this is one of the coolest features in FRHD; I really appriciate that the developers took time to put it there.
+Honestly, I think that this is one of the coolest features in FRHD; I really apprieciate that the developers took time to put it there.

 .. _Go try it out!: https://www.freeriderhd.com